Title

 (b) To promulgate rules and regulations as are necessary to carry out the purpose and intent of this chapter, and to ensure that the Program complies with applicable federal and state laws, rules, regulations, notices, and interpretations;

 (c) To direct the investment of the funds contributed to accounts in the Program consistent with the investment policy established by the Board.
-The investment policy must be consistent with the objectives of the Program, and the Board shall exercise the judgment and care then prevailing that persons of prudence, discretion, and intelligence exercise in the management of their own affairs with due regard to the probable income and level of risk from certain types of investments of money, in accordance with the policies established by the Board;
+The investment policy must be consistent with the Board’s fiduciary responsibility to discharge its duties solely in the interest of the Program’s enrollees and beneficiaries, and the Board shall exercise the judgment and care then prevailing that persons of prudence, discretion, and intelligence exercise in the management of their own affairs with due regard to the probable income and level of risk from certain types of investments of money, in accordance with the policies established by the Board;

 (d) To collect application, account, or administrative fees to defray the costs of administering the Program;